 - A controlling, emotionally distant, angry, selfish, depressed, or critical mother who failed to bond closely with her daughter;

-- The failure to affirm the daughters goodness and female gifts because of the mothers deep insecurities and unhappiness;
+- The failure to affirm the daughter's goodness and special gifts because of the mother's deep insecurities and unhappiness;

 - The rejection of the mother as a role model;